Translation disclaimer (Translation disclaimer)

 There are other services or we can see you at home and link you into activities taking place in your local area.
 These include:

 Share.
-This is flats where you can stay to:
+These are flats where you can stay to:

 • relearn skills (this could be after a period in hospital);